Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths: Lap-Core : Laplacian-Based Core--Periphery Detection

 In Algorithms \ref{algoLap} and \ref{LapSignAlgo}, we summarize the main steps of two viable algorithms for core--periphery detection using the random-walk Laplacian of a graph.
 The only difference between Algorithms \ref{algoLap} and \ref{LapSignAlgo} is as follows.
 The former uses the entries of ${\bf v}_n$ (the bottom eigenvector that corresponds to the smallest algebraic\footnote{Because all of the random-walk Laplacian eigenvalues are real and no larger than $1$ in magnitude, the smallest algebraic eigenvalue corresponds to the smallest real eigenvalue.} eigenvalue as an input to the {\sc Find-Cut} algorithm to infer an optimal separation of the vertices into core and periphery sets by maximizing the objective function \eqref{cpobjDens}.
 By contrast, in Algorithm \ref{LapSignAlgo}, the same bottom eigenvector ${\bf v}_n$ of the random-walk Laplacian provides an implicit threshold (i.e., the value $0$), and one is able to classify each vertex as part of a core set or a periphery set by considering the sign of each entry.
 To choose a global sign, we multiple by $-1$ if necessary to maximize the objective function \eqref{cpobjDens} and ensure that the positive entries correspond to core vertices.
 (If ${\bf v}_n$ is an eigenvector of $L$, then so is $-{\bf v}_n$.)

-To illustrate the above interplay between the top and bottom parts of the spectrum of the random-walk Laplacian matrix, we consider the stochastic block model $G(p_{cc}, p_{cp},p_{pp},n_c,n_p)$, where we fix the core--core interaction probability $p_{cc}=0.8$ and the periphery--periphery interaction probability $p_{pp}=0.3$, but we vary the core--periphery interaction probability $p_{cp} \in [0.3, 0.7]$ in increments of $0.1$.
-The goal of these numerical experiments, whose results we show in Fig.~\ref{fig:LaplacianSmLg}, is to demonstrate the ability of the bottom eigenvector ${\bf v}_n$ of $L$ to reveal a core--periphery separation when one exists (in contrast to the second largest eigenvector ${\bf v}_2$).
+To illustrate the above interplay between the top and bottom parts of the spectrum of the random-walk Laplacian matrix, we consider the SBM $G(p_{cc}, p_{cp},p_{pp},n_c,n_p)$, where we fix the core--core interaction probability $p_{cc}=0.8$ and the periphery--periphery interaction probability $p_{pp}=0.3$, but we vary the core--periphery interaction probability $p_{cp} \in [0.3, 0.7]$ in increments of $0.1$.
+The goal of these numerical experiments, whose results we show in Fig.~\ref{fig:LaplacianSmLg}, is to demonstrate the ability of the bottom eigenvector ${\bf v}_n$ of $L$ to reveal a core--periphery separation when one exists.
 To help visualize our results, we also employ a two-dimensional representation of the network vertices in which the core vertices (i.e., the vertices in the set $V_C$) are concentrated within a disc centered at the origin and the peripheral vertices (i.e., the vertices in the set $V_P$) lie on a circular ring around the core vertices.
 In Fig.~\ref{fig:LaplacianSpect}, we plot the spectrum of the random-walk Laplacian associated to each of the $p_{cp}$ values in the above experiment.
 Note that we disregard the trivial eigenvector ${\bf v}_1 = {\bf \mb{1}}_{n}$ that corresponds to the trivial eigenvalue $ \lambda_1 = 1$ of $L$.